Three arrested after Kingsland aggravated robbery, police shot at

 A black BMW was located heading south a short time after the robbery and was pulled over by police.

-The Police Eagle helicopter followed the vehicle south towards the South Western Motorway, where the occupants of the vehicle again fired shots towards police.
+The Police Eagle helicopter followed the vehicle south towards the South Western Motorway, where the occupants of the car again fired shots towards police.

 No one was injured during the incidents.